 Read about some of the pet influencer projects that we at Urban Paws UK have worked on.
 They vary between brand awareness and advertising campaigns.

-Warner Brothers: Frank Zevon’s ‘Werewolves of London’
+Warner Brothers: Warren Zevon’s ‘Werewolves of London’

 A problem was encountered when it became apparent that Warner hadn’t activated the music link to be shared by the influencers, so the influencers ended up having to post the story twice.
 Also note that at that time, Bruno didn’t have access to the story stats, only the amount of views because of a glitch on Instagram.

 Nevertheless, a total of 40099 impressions were gained, which is out of 407000 total followers.
 That is a tenth of all potential viewers, which is a huge achievement.

 Please see the screenshots on the next page to reflect the work.